uhensen/Mapack/README.md

+# Mapack

-**Mapack** is a .NET class library for basic linear algebra computations.
+Mapack is a .NET class library for basic linear algebra computations.

 It supports the following matrix operations and properties: